andrewjilks/rubber_ducky/README.md

 7. **STATE_CONFIG**: Modifying settings and enabling content sharing.

 Each state is associated with a specific function that executes the tasks pertinent to that state.

-### State Transition Mechanism

-Transitions between states are managed by the `set_state(device_state_t new_state)` function.
-This function ensures that the system moves seamlessly from one state to another based on predefined conditions or events.
-For instance, after completing initialization in `STATE_INIT`, the system might transition to `STATE_SERIAL` to handle communication tasks.

-### State Handlers

-Each state has a dedicated handler function responsible for executing its specific operations.
-These handlers are organized in an array for efficient access:

-static const state_function_t state_functions[] = {
-    default_state,
-    serial_mode,
-    wifi_mode,
-    gpio_mode,
-    bluetooth_mode,
-    debug_mode,
-    config_mode
-};

 ---

 ## 📌 To-Do List